leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step1.md

 ## Running -race to detect data races

-Go's built in `-race` will till you where the data races are with further information.
+Go's built in `-race` will tell you where the data races are with further information.

 Run the command `go run -race data_race_example.go`.
 Compare the output with your answers, if anything is different, change your answers.